ATOMScience-org/AMPL/README.md

 ### Contributing
 Thank you for contributing to AMPL!

 - Contributions must be submitted through pull requests.
-Please let the repository owners know about new pull requests.
-- All new contributions must be made under the MIT license.
+- All new contributions must adhere to the MIT license.
 &nbsp;

 ### Release